iced-rs/rfcs/text/0000-shared-widget-state.md

 - There may be a better way to handle focus that is more flexible and easier to use.
 - If we desire complete purity and do not wish to share state between widgets, this will not work.
 However, I believe that this is a good compromise between purity and usability.
+- If we desire to use a dispatchers and actions pattern, this will not work.
+- This will not support decorating widgets not owned by the user with focusability.
+We would need to consider how to implement a handler pattern or something for this.

 ## Rationale and alternatives

 > Why is this design the best in the space of possible designs?

-- Its very easy to use and understand.
+- Very easy to use and understand.
+- Easy to replicate the pattern without getting it wrong.
-- It is also very flexible and can be used to implement focus on any widget.
+- Flexible and can be used to implement focus on any widget.
-- It also allows for the user to implement their own focus logic if they desire.
+- Allows for the user to implement their own focus logic if they desire.
-- It doesnt deviate from the current API too much.
+- It wouldn't be a difficult guide to write.
+Easy to learn, easy to use.

 > What other designs have been considered and what is the rationale for not choosing them?

 - I have considered using a `Focus` widget to handle focus.
 This would allow the user to wrap any widget in a `Focus` widget and it would handle focus for that widget.
 This would be a bit more complicated to use and would require the user to wrap every widget they want to be focusable in a `Focus` widget.
-This would also require the user to implement their own focus logic.
 This also can leans to a much more complex and object oriented design.
+And would create diffcult patterns to follow.
 See Flutters: https://docs.flutter.dev/development/ui/advanced/focus

 > What is the impact of not doing this?

-I think this really debates on global vs distributed local mutability.
-I think this is a good example of where global mutability is the best option.
-It allows for the user to easily implement focus on any widget and it allows for the user to implement their own focus logic if they desire.
-In the end we take nothing away from the user and we give them a global source of truth for focus.
+If we do not implement this, we will have to implement focus state on a widget by widget basis to achive this functionality.
+Or we will have to implement a dispatcher and action pattern to handle focus state.
+This will be more complicated to use and understand.
+And will be more difficult to implement.

+The last option is to continue with the pattern we have now.
+This will be the easiest to implement, but will be the most difficult to use and understand.
+And will be the most defect prone especially with third-party widgets bring in unknown internal state.

 ## [Optional] Prior art